Tezsure/Tezster-CLI/README.md

 ## Contributing

-Tezster-CLI is open source and we love to receive contributions from our community - you!
+Tezster-CLI is open source and we love to receive contributions from whosoever passionate with the technology.

-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code.
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, bug reports and feature requests or writing code.
 We certainly welcome pull requests as well.

 ## Reporting bugs and Support